-For channel art, YouTube recommends an image that is 2560 x 1440 pixels in size.
-In this article, I'll show you how to make YouTube channel art from scratch, edit a photo you took yourself, or repurpose a picture you found on the web for your header image.
-Use this free YouTube channel art template to resize an existing image to the correct dimensions or get started with a blank canvas.
+For channel art, YouTube recommends an image that is 2560 x 1440 pixels in size, and it has to be at least 2048x1152.
+That's a large image.
+In this article, I'll show you how to make YouTube channel art from scratch, edit a photo you took yourself, or repurpose a picture you found on the web for your YouTube banner art.

 To make YouTube channel art, you need to follow these 4 steps:

 - Resize & edit in the Kapwing Studio